-To declare or drop a major or minor in the Department of Mathematical Sciences, fill in this Google Form.
+To declare or drop a major or minor in the Department of Mathematics and Statistics, fill in this Google Form.
 To change from one major to another, simply drop the old major, then declare the new one.

 You need to log in to your Bmail account to see the form.
 Please do not declare your major multiple times in a short time period to avoid human errors.

-Any student wishing to declare a major in the Department of Mathematical Sciences needs to be admitted to Harpur College of Arts and Sciences first; otherwise, the declaration can not be processed.
+Any student wishing to declare a major in the Department of Mathematics and Statistics needs to be admitted to Harpur College of Arts and Sciences first; otherwise, the declaration can not be processed.

 Read the University Bulletin for the official descriptions of the undergraduate programs, major requirements, and minor requirements.
 The requirements depend on the student's catalog year.
 Go to DegreeWorks and find out your catalog year near the top-right corner, next to “Academic Year”.